 Probabilistic logic programs were introduced by Poole~\cite{poole1993} and the first learning algorithm is due to Sato~\cite{sato1995distributionsemantics}.
 Probabilistic logic programs are essentially definite clause programs where every fact is annotated with the probability that it is \textit{True}.
 This then results in a possible world semantics.
 The reason why probabilistic logic programs are viewed as directed models is clear when looking at the derivations for a query, cf. Example \ref{ex:logic_program}.
-At the top of the AND-OR tree, there is the query that one wants to prove and the structure of the tree is that of a directed graph (even though need not be acyclic).
-One can also straightforwardly map directed graphical models, i.e., Bayesian networks, on such probabilistic logic programs by associating one definite clause to every entry in a conditional probability table, i.e., a factor of the form $P(X | Y_1, ... , Y_n)$.
-Assuming boolean random variables, each entry ${x,y_1, ...,y_n}$ with parameter value $v$ can be represented using the definite clause $X(x) \leftarrow Y_1 (y_1) \wedge ... \wedge Y_n(y_n) \wedge p_{x,y_1, ...,y_n}$ and probabilistic facts $v::p_{x,y_1, ...,y_n}$.
+At the top of the AND-OR tree, there is the query that one wants to prove and the structure of the tree is that of a directed graph (even though it need not be acyclic).
+One can straightforwardly map directed graphical models, that is, Bayesian networks, onto such probabilistic logic programs by associating one definite clause to every entry in the conditional probability tables, yielding factors of the form $P(X | Y_1, ... , Y_n)$.
+Assuming boolean random variables, each entry ${x,y_1, ...,y_n}$ with parameter value $v$ can be represented using the definite clause $X(x) \leftarrow Y_1 (y_1) \wedge ... \wedge Y_n(y_n) \wedge p_{x,y_1, ...,y_n}$ and probabilistic fact $v::p_{x,y_1, ...,y_n}$.
 A probabilistic version of Example~\ref{ex:logic_program} is shown in Example~\ref{ex:problog} using the syntax of ProbLog \cite{raedt:problog}.